 Report Method

 The report method helps to log exceptions or send them to external services like Flare, Bugsnag, or Sentry.
-This method passes the exception to the base class where exception is logged by default.
+This method passes the exception to the base class where the exception is logged by default.
 Laravel also provides freedom for users to log exceptions as per their wish.

-You can use PHP instanceof operator to report different exceptions in different way:
+You can use the PHP instanceof

 /**